DISPATCH methods: an approximate, entropy-based Riemann solver for ideal magnetohydrodynamics

-The entropy production in shocks from dissipation of kinetic energy has long been a topic of discussion, as nicely summarized by \cite{Salas_1995}.
-Such historical figures as Stokes, Kelvin and Rayleigh questioned the validity of shock discontinuity as it violated the conservation of entropy.
-A very curious result was put forward by \cite{morduchow_1949}. that equilibrium entropy has a maximum inside a Navier-Stokes shock profile, indicating, that entropy was decreasing after passing the shock, strengthening the doubts by Stokes, Kelvin and Rayleigh. \cite{Salas_1995} explored this curiosity and concluded, that because of this phenomenon, the entropy propagation equation cannot be used as a conservation law.
+The entropy production in shocks from dissipation of kinetic energy has long been a topic of discussion \cite{Salas_1995}.
+Kelvin and Rayleigh questioned the validity of shock discontinuity as it violated the conservation of entropy.
+A very curious result was put forward by \cite{morduchow_1949}, that equilibrium entropy has a maximum inside a Navier-Stokes shock profile, indicating that entropy was decreasing after passing the shock, strengthening the doubts by Stokes, Kelvin and Rayleigh. \cite{Salas_1995} explored this curiosity and concluded that because of this phenomenon, the entropy propagation equation cannot be used as a conservation law.
 Using a single jump condition for propagation of entropy is not adequate, as going from equations with two jumps $[P]$ and $[u]$ to an equation with a single jump $[S]$ information is lost.
 See section 5 in \cite{Salas_1995} for details.
 Shocks in the infinitesimally small area cannot be considered equilibrium, as locally the adiabatic index changes because of the rapid compression.
-Rankine-Hugoniot jump conditions are only applicable when elements are far enough from the discontinuity to assume the local equilibrium is present on each of the both sides, and it is not resolved, what happens in the discontinuity. \cite{Margolin_2017} studies non-equilibrium entropy in a shock and shows, that it increases monotonically inside the shock and a certain modification can be done to the equilibrium formulation that it would follow the non-equilibrium formulation better.

-\cite{Thorbner_2008} derives analytical formulae for the rate of increase of entropy at arbitrary jumps in primitive variables for Godunov methods.
+Rankine-Hugoniot jump conditions are only applicable when elements are far enough from the discontinuity to assume the local equilibrium is present on each of the both sides, and it is not resolved, what happens in the discontinuity. \cite{Margolin_2017} studies non-equilibrium entropy in a shock and shows, that it increases monotonically inside the shock and a certain modification can be done to the equilibrium formulation that it would follow the non-equilibrium formulation better. \cite{Thorbner_2008} derived analytical formulae for the rate of increase of entropy at arbitrary jumps in primitive variables for Godunov methods.